FatinShadab/PGSI/README.md

   --runs 5
 ```

-This runs the `towers-of-hanoi` algorithm using CPython for 5 runs.
+This runs the `hanoi` algorithm using CPython for 5 runs.
 The tool will:
 - Execute the benchmark
 - Collect energy and time measurements
 - Generate raw CSVs in `energy_benchmark/` and `time_benchmark/` directories